runtimeverification/michelson-semantics/michelson.md

 #### `PUSH`-like Instructions

 The `#IsPushable`-predicate indicates wether values of a certain type can be passes as arguments to the `PUSH`-instruction.

-TODO: What are the semantics of container-types that contain non-pushable values?
+Special attention is required by container-types which may contain non-pushable types.

 ```k
   syntax Bool ::= #IsPushable(TypeName) [function, functional]